CodeNerve/Learn-Basic-Android/ChattingApp/ReadMe.md

 This is how the app would look something like, after finsishing.
 You can improve UI and add more things, this is just a simple, demo implementation of Firebase, for making a real time chat app.

-# Chatting Demo App

-This is a demo app requested by people on stack overflow, to show how to create a real time chatting app using Firebase, with source code and necessary starting information below:
+>This is a demo app requested by people on stack overflow, to show how to create a real time chatting app using Firebase, with source code and necessary starting information below:

 **Setting Up Firebase**